 Construction starts on multi-million-pound community hub NUCASTLE – the new home of Newcastle United Foundation

-Thanks to a £2m investment from the Premier League, FA and Government’s Football Foundation, work has officially begun on NUCASTLE - a new multi-million-pound community hub based in Newcastle.
+Thanks to a £2m investment from the Premier League, The FA and Government’s Football Foundation, work has officially begun on NUCASTLE - a new multi-million-pound community hub based in Newcastle.

 Identified in Newcastle upon Tyne’s Local Plan as a priority project, the new facility will be home to the Newcastle United Foundation and is set to serve thousands of children, young people, adults and elderly residents from across the North-East of England.